USEPA/WNTR/documentation/advancedsim.rst

 Building MSX models
 -------------------

-The following two examples illustrate how to build :class:`~wntr.msx.model.MsxModel` objects in WNTR
+The following two examples illustrate how to build :class:`~wntr.msx.model.MsxModel` objects in WNTR.
+There is also a jupyter notebook in the examples/demos source directory called multisource-cl-decay.ipynb that demonstrates this process with Net3.

 .. _msx_example1_lead: